MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-10/wildcard-host-header-support.md

 - private.contoso.com
 - blogs.contoso.com

 Wildcards are only allowed in the left-most subdomain of the hostname.
-For e.g., `http://*.service.contoso.com` is a legal wildcard host binding whereas `http://service.*.contoso.com` is not permissible.
+For example, `http://*.service.contoso.com` is a legal wildcard host binding whereas `http://service.*.contoso.com` is not permissible.

 ## Step by Step Instructions